Maikel Garcia Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Mets have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.